fdps545/MHL/GUI SAD Proj/README.txt

 COMMENTS / SUGGESTIONS

-* What if you want to delete the whole student file?
-* Additional information for payment has no property. payment_scheme_type and payment_status are different.
+* Need foreign key for sibling other than id_no
+* Need table for previous school
 * Class Schedule isn't a property but it's still part of the enrollment form.
 How do we handle this data?
 	No class_schedule property/table in database
 * Previous Schools have multiple data items.
 It should have its own entity?
+Additional information for payment has no property. payment_scheme_type and payment_status are different.
+What if you want to delete the whole student file?
 Data handling for Requirements in the Enrollment Form is problematic.
 There are a lot of fields but the database only accepts one data item
 Delete miscellaneous_contacts since it can be expanded as properties (misc_contact_name, misc_contact_number) for student.
 Should grade_mark be int or varchar still?